wkriigel/project987/x987-app/docs/README.md

 ### Configuration
 - Use `x987-config/config.toml` at the repo root (auto-created on setup)
-- Modify search URLs, scraping parameters, and fair value settings
+- Modify search URLs and scraping parameters
 - Use environment variables for overrides when needed

 ## Contributing